org-mushroom-kingdom/ttn-workflows/README.md

 The Github CLI can be seen as a wrapper to the Github API.
 It offers a simpler, command-line format to trigger the workflow.

+The basic skeleton of the command can be seen below

-TODO #     gh workflow run non-main-workflow.yml --ref <branch-name> -f notes="Triggered by Github CLI call" -f triggered-by-api=true -f perform-server-check=<true or false>
+`gh workflow run non-main-workflow.yml --ref <branch-name> -f notes="Triggered by Github CLI call" -f triggered-by-api=true -f perform-server-check=<true or false>`

+TODO ref
+TODO -f
 TODO gh workflow run non-main-workflow.yml --ref feature/matt-test-workflow-without-main-merge -f notes="Triggered by Github CLI call" -f triggered-by-api=true
 TODO say this is basically a wrapper of an API call